Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Conference

-From the Field to the Screen: Reflexive Practices and Collaborative Methods in Ethnographic Film (Part II)Conference
+Panel 07: From the Field to the Screen (Part II)Conference

 Convened by Angélica Cabezas Pino (University of Manchester) Mattia Fumanti (University of St. Andrews)